By Al Torres

-SummitSync’s event intelligence platform works by aligning sales and marketing from the foundation of communication through a single dashboard that helps teams discover prospects attending an event, schedule meetings with them, and automate the workflow of following up and measuring return on event (ROE).
+SummitSync’s meeting automation platform works by aligning sales and marketing from the foundation of communication through a single dashboard that helps teams discover prospects attending an event, schedule and manage meetings, eliminate the reliance on manual entry into Salesforce, and measure and track event ROI.

 Sales and Marketing Alignment at Events = Success

 Sponsoring events can be a time-consuming and costly expenditure on every marketing budget.
 Make every event dollar go further by setting yourself up for event success by aligning your sales and marketing team through unified goals and KPIs, clear communication, and delegated responsibilities.